Optomechanical sensor

 -

-It also supports silicon clocks with quartz-like accuracy for native GHz-frequency clocks with no electronic multiplication for the ultimate in precision.
+Silicon reference clocks with extreme accuracy through native GHz-frequency oscillators with no electronic multiplication for the ultimate in precision timing.

-The technology also brings new levels of precision and compactness to inertial sensors and is being investigated for quantum information transfer and rheology.
+micro-rheology and brings new levels of precision and compactness to inertial sensors.

 |